Conflict Belligerents: United States of America and the Confederate States of America

 The American Civil War was fought primarily over the slavery in the United States.

-The leader of the United States of America was Abraham Lincoln, and the leader of the Confederate States of America was Jefferson Davis.
+The leader of the United States of America was President Abraham Lincoln, and the leader of the Confederate States of America was President Jefferson Davis.

 The American Civil War was won by the United States on April 9th, 1865, when Confederate General Robert E. Lee surrendered to Lieutenant General Ulysses S. Grant.